$15 per user per month

 Compared to the free plan, the big advantage of the Growth plan is its set of automation features.
 This means, for example, that you can free up agent time by making escalations and follow-ups happen automatically after a set period of time, or through any action that someone might take.

 Similarly, you get collision detection, which alerts you if two agents are working on the same ticket – helping you confuse fewer customers and save time.
 You’ll also receive proper access to the Freshdesk Marketplace, which can help you connect apps to extend the capabilities of the software.

 Finally, you’ll also be able to set up business hours, and create service-level agreements (SLAs) to ensure that customers get the same experience every time – and also ensure that your agents are all working to the same standards.

-All told, for a relatively modest outlay, the Blossom plan is a significant step up from the free plan.
+All told, for a relatively modest outlay, the Growth plan is a significant step up from the free plan.

-The Garden plan costs $35 per month, per agent when billed annually, or $45 per month, per agent when billed monthly.
+The Pro plan costs $49 per month, per agent when billed annually, or $59 per month, per agent when billed monthly.

 Finally, you’ll be able to set up a multilingual knowledge base, and build and integrate custom apps – both of which are essential for ambitious businesses.

 As you can imagine, the Enterprise plan is aimed at much larger businesses, which is why it comes with the expensive price tag of $79 per user per month.
 Naturally, it offers everything from all the previous plans, as well as a few additional features that add quite a bit of value.